 An I-9 Form, officially called the Employment Eligibility Verification form, requires newly hired employees to provide documents showing their identity and their legal ability to work in the United States.
-Every employee at a company must have a complete I-9 form, completed by both the employee and the employer.
+Every employee at a company must have a completed I-9 form, filled by both the employee and the employer.

 As a small business owner, there is always paperwork you need to fill out.
 Although completing government forms can be tedious, we all know it’s essential to devote time to these forms and make sure they’re completed correctly.
-If you’ve ever been hired as an employee, you’ll have filled out one of the most important types of employment paperwork, the I-9 form.
-The I-9 form is a U.S Department of Homeland Security (DHS) form used to identify each employee you hire in the U.S. as eligible to work in this country.
+If you’ve ever been hired as an employee, the HR department probably made you fill out one of the most important types of employment paperwork, the I-9 form.
+This form is a U.S. Department of Homeland Security (DHS) form used to identify each employee you hire in the U.S. as legally eligible to work in this country.

-Even though this one form may seem insignificant in the grand scheme of your business, difficulties can arise if you’re not careful and diligent with your I-9 documentation.
-To make the process easier for you, we’ve developed this I-9 form guide.
+When hiring your first employees, this one form may seem insignificant in the grand scheme of your business, but difficulties can arise if you’re not careful and diligent with your I-9 documentation.
+To make the process easier for you, we’ve developed the guide to this vital form.
 We’ll break down the I-9 form, discuss what it is, where you can find it, and exactly how you (as well as your employees) need to fill it out in order to be compliant with government regulations.

 As mentioned above, every person you hire as an employee of your business needs to fill out an I-9 form.
 You should note that according to the USCIS, an “employee” is considered someone who performs work in return for pay or remuneration.
 Remuneration means any other kind of compensation such as food or lodging.